-Crispy fried chicken pakora can easily beat any other chicken appetizer.
-Tender and juicy boneless chicken cubes marinated in Indian spices and herbs, coated with gram flour (besan) paste, and deep fried to a golden brown texture make a perfect flavor of party snack.
+Homemade and easy chicken pakora recipe can easily beat any other chicken appetizer.
+Tender and juicy boneless chicken cubes marinated in Indian spices and herbs, coated with gram flour pakora batter, and deep fried to a golden brown crispy, and crunchy texture make a perfect flavor to serve as a party starter.
+Gluten-Free and extremely easy to make!

-Chicken Pakora (pakoda) is the traditional road side snack of India, Pakistan, and Bangladesh.
-Getting famous in Middle east.
+Chicken Pakora (pakoda) is the traditional roadside snack of India, Pakistan, and Bangladesh.
+Getting famous in the Middle east.
 Some people call it Pakora, Pakoda, or Bajji according to their regional language.
 Basically, it's a diversified form of fried chicken fritters prepared with gram flour paste.

 Crispy bites of tender and juicy chicken are loaded with spiced flavor.